Feeding Your Body for Adventure

 Good luck and happy adventuring!

-Barb Biagioli, Certified Holistic Nutritionist for her expert addition to this article.
+Big thanks to Barb Biagioli, Certified Holistic Nutritionist for her expert addition to this article.
 Barb is

 a board certified holistic health coach and nutrition consultant.
 She offers one-on-one counseling programs to athletes and outdoor enthusiasts to improve and optimize their nutrition for trainings, triathlons, ironman competitions, marathons, and other outdoor activities including running, backpacking and hiking.
 She also works with women and families to improve their health and specializes in supporting women through fertility, conception, pregnancy and postpartum